 Every couple planning a wedding have a budget.
 Whether that budget is a large amount, or whether it is a modest amount, all have a budget to adhere too.
 Planning alternative weddings on a budget can sometimes be easier to do, depending upon requirements and flexibility.

-We are now just a few weeks into the new year, and the festivities of Yule and Christmas seem such a long time ago.
+We are now into the new year, and the festivities of Yule and Christmas seem such a long time ago.
 December is a popular time for wedding and handfasting ceremonies, and also the most popular time of the year for marriage proposals.

 Christmas Eve, Christmas Day and New Year’s Eve are favoured times to get engaged.
 From all the couples who get engaged, not all will favour a traditional wedding ceremony.
 Some will choose to have alternative weddings which include their families, friends and pets, and reflect their personalities and lifestyle choices.

 Alternative weddings are usually very creative events, with a lot of the décor, clothing, transport, food served, wedding cake and rings sourced from online suppliers found usually through social media or alternative wedding fairs such as the Eclectic Wedding Extravaganza.
 Couples who have alternative weddings tend to be more creative, and prefer their entire day including their ceremony to be unique, personal and all about them.